Ten years of rain in the jianghu… and a story drowned before it could rise.

 The direction and editing are arguably the biggest problem.
 Moments that should feel powerful or heartbreaking often fizzle out because the show rarely lets them breathe.
 Characters who should feel layered come off flatter than they should, subplots feel more like interruptions than explorations, and even the fight scenes, which could have elevated the drama, end up underwhelming.

-Despite the frustration, there are moments to enjoy.
+Despite my frustration, there are great moments.
 The atmosphere is gorgeous, with flowing robes, misty landscapes, and emotional tug-of-war.
-The leads carry chemistry, and the emotional dynamics, when allowed to break through, are compelling.
-The story’s central premise, of past secrets shaping the present, might keep you invested, even as the messy execution trips it up.
+The story’s central premise, of past secrets shaping the present, might keep you invested.
+I’d still recommend the show to wuxia fans, because it still carries that old jianghu charm beneath the flaws.

 In short, Generation to Generation is a drama of unrealized potential.
-The last few episodes improve and the pacing steadies, but for most of the series I found myself lamenting what could have been.
-In the end, I can only give it a 6.5/10 — a story that hints at depth and intensity yet repeatedly trips over its own delivery.
+The final episodes improve and the pacing steadies, but for most of its run, I found myself dwelling on what it could have been.
+For that reason, I can only give it a 6.5/10 - an intriguing premise that hints at depth and intensity, yet keeps stumbling over its own execution.

 Was this review helpful to you?